-Strip edge control is usually used with tension reels.
-This ensures that coils with a flat side surface are discharged.
+A strip edge control is usually used on coilers.
+This ensures that coils are discharged with a flat side surface.

-If coils are fed to further production lines, which require a central feed of the material, a strip center control system must be used.
+If coils are fed to further production lines that require the material to be fed centrally, a strip center control is used.

 In the case of coated strip, the thickness of the coating may be higher at the strip edges than over the rest of the strip width.
 If such coils were wound with a flat side surface, they would not have a firm stand and in extreme cases would collapse.
-In such cases, the coil must be wound in a staggered manner, this is known as staggered winding.
+As a result, the coil must be wound in a staggered manner.
 With staggered winding, a uniformly toothed strip edge is always achieved, even at different strip speeds, taking into account the current winding speed and the strip thickness.

-For the tension reel control, the position of the measurement must follow the current tension reel position.
-This can be done by a mechanical or electrical coupling (synchronization control) between the reel and the measuring device.
+The position of the measurement is tracked to the current tension reel position.
+This is done by a mechanical or electrical coupling (synchronisation control) of the reel and the measuring device.
 For electrical coupling, the cameras do not necessarily have to be moved.
-The strip is fed to the reel via a deflection pulley, and care must be taken to ensure good wrap (correspondingly large wrap angle, high strip tension, large pulley diameter) of the pulley.
+The strip is fed to the reel via a deflection roller.
+It is important to ensure a good wrap (correspondingly large wrap angle, high strip tension, large roll diameter) of the roll.
 The measuring device must be located in the immediate vicinity of the deflection roller in order to achieve a good control result.

-Hydraulic units or electromechanical cylinders are used as actuators for positioning the final control elements (pay-off reels, control rollers, swivel frame, tension reels).
+Hydraulic units or electromechanical cylinders are used as actuators for positioning the actuators (pay-off reels, control rollers, swivel frame, tension reels).